soundasleep/railswiki/DEPLOY.md

 19. If everything has gone well, you should now be able to visit your new site!

 To redeploy, you can just use `cap production deploy` again.
+To pick up new migrations, remember you'll need to `rake railties:install:migrations` locally.

 # Troubleshooting